irskep/sphinx-better-theme/docs/guide.rst

     # garbage and just want it to go away.
     'enablesidebarsearch': True,

+    # this option was removed in Sphinx 1.2 but I like being able to set it
+    # to False and remove more clutter
+    'html_show_sourcelink': False,

     # show the self-serving link in the footer
     'linktotheme': True,